«

 Alloway Kirk, Scotland.

 Winter Quarters.
 A reminder of the great Civil War that was going on to the south.
-William H.’s father was busy producing cannons and cannon balls for the Union.
-His nephew Chet married the granddaughter of two Confederate veterans, who had an entirely different view of Mr. Warrington’s products!
+William H.’s father was busy producing cannons and cannon balls for the Union, while his uncle, Union general John McArthur, was leading the “boys in blue” at places like Shiloh and Vicksburg.
+His nephew Chet married the daughter and granddaughter of Confederate veterans, who had an entirely different view of Mr. Warrington’s products and relatives!

 Sketch from Nature?
 An odd title, but it’s a nice view of the plank sidewalks that were current in his day.